trevorlovet1/Census-Data-Project/README.md

 1. Google Cloud PostgreSQL Server Setup:
 - Created a Google Cloud Project in the Google Cloud Console and enabled the Cloud SQL Admin API
 - Created a PostgreSQL Instance and set the region to Northern Virginia
-- Configure the Instance with an instance ID as well as password
+- Configured the Instance with an instance ID as well as password
 - Authorized Network Access by adding my IP address to the authorized networks
 - Connected with pgAdmin using the provided IP, username and password.
 2. Data Sources: